PiecePaperCode/Roomba-Scheduler-Open-Interface/README.md

 # Roomba-Scheduler-Open-Interface v0.1

-This is an .NET Application developed in VB.NET to bring easy and acces to users who desire to run a Schedule Script on their Roomba 500 and 600 series using the Open Interface Port.
+This is an .NET Application developed in VB.NET to bring easy acces to users who desire to run a Schedule Script on their Roomba 500 and 600 series using the Open Interface Port.

 ![alt text](https://github.com/PiecePaperCode/Roomba-Scheduler-Open-Interface/blob/master/Screenshot.PNG)